EDITED/REVISED on 1-6-18

 – MRBASS will continue to make it a requirement for each Pro angler to link with an Amateur angler and vice versa.
 We know that there is a potential unfair advantage created when a Pro angler is allowed to compete without an amateur if others are required to have one during the same event.
 The unfair advantage in this scenario is compounded during multi-day events.
 MRBASS will accept a pro entry without an Amateur link however the pro will not be allowed to takeoff until an Amateur can be assigned to the Pro for the day from Mr. Bass staff or interested local anglers.
 There is no intention to assess this fee we want to ensure everyone is working together to ensure balanced Pro and Am contestants.
 We want to do everything possible to ensure that a fair playing field is created to truly determine the TOP ANGLER in Arkansas for the 2019 season.
 To find a link please contact the Tournament Director or visit the Mr. Bass of Arkansas Link Finder page (Click Here) and make a post.

 – MR. BASS will continue to make the pre tournament meeting a requirement for all participants.
 We will continue to do our best to make meetings fun, informative, and a good opportunity to network with MR. BASS sponsors, officials, and the top anglers in our state.
 Pre tournament meetings can be used as very important tool to grow the sport we love and ensure everyone has received the same information, can quickly get in contact with their partner for the event,.
-In an emergency or due to an unforeseen obligation, Anglers may request permission from the tournament director to send a person or another angler who is 18 years of age or older to represent them.
+In an emergency or due to an unforeseen obligation, Anglers may request permission from the tournament director to send someone who is 18 years of age or older to represent them.
 If permission is granted, non-contestants can represent an angler.
-This representative must attend the pretournament meeting to record flights, takeoff time, check-in time, off-limits areas, size and creel limits, and any other relevant tournament rule information.
+This representative must attend the pre-tournament meeting to record flights, takeoff time, check-in time, off-limits areas, size and creel limits, and any other relevant tournament rule information.
 Registration hours are 4 p.m. – 6 p.m. local time the day before each event.
-Pros registering after 6 p.m. will be assessed a 10 minute delayed take off.
-Clock starts the moment the last boat takes off.
+Pros registering after 6 p.m. could be assessed a 10 minute delayed take off.
+(Clock starts the moment the last boat takes off.)
 Registration hours may differ from time to time depending on weather or unforeseen events however this will be actively communicated via social media outlets.
-Anglers who fail to notify the tournament director, do not have a stand in representative, and do not attend the registration meeting may forfeit their entry fee and not be entered in the tournament.
-It is mandatory that all anglers or their representatives attend the pretournament meeting that will be held at 6:30 p.m. local time the day before each qualifier.
-Again anglers not present or represented at the pretournament meeting may forfeit their entry fee and not be entered in the tournament.
+Anglers who fail to notify the tournament director, that they do not have a stand in representative, and do they do not attend the registration meeting may forfeit their entry fee and not be entered in the tournament.
+It is mandatory that all anglers or their representatives attend the pre-tournament meeting that will be held at 6:30 p.m. local time the day before each qualifier.
+Again anglers not present or represented at the pre-tournament meeting may forfeit their entry fee and not be entered in the tournament.